 Team members may respond with defensiveness — acting in ways that protect themselves and their personal scope.
-If this tension is not managed, the senior leadership team will fail to execute enterprise-wide initiatives or collaborate across silos and boundaries.
+If this tension is not managed, the senior leadership team will fail to execute enterprise-wide initiatives, resist spanning boundaries, and maintain organizational silos.

 At the senior leadership team level, the ability to be transparent, give constructive feedback, and address team dynamics is crucial for success.

 4. A “good enough” team is no longer enough; the leadership team wants to “up their game” to unlock untapped collaborative potential.

 Maybe they lack innovation, energy, enthusiasm, or are hesitant to take risks.
 Or, increasing complexity requires new agility or new mindsets.
 A senior leadership team that’s good but not great means the organization is not poised to navigate greater uncertainty or capitalize on new opportunities.

 So, what does the senior leadership team need to do to overcome these challenges?
 Invest in their own development, understanding that improving team dynamics and processes are not secondary priorities to running the business.

 Symptoms of an Underperforming Senior Leadership Team

 Most senior leadership teams are leaving growth potential on the table.
 Because they’re typically a group of functionally focused leaders, their main challenge is to come together with an enterprise view.
 As a result, most executive teams are:

 - Not conveying enterprise awareness down through their direct reports and into the larger organization.